-The CA uses technical vendors for the registration and information technology duties of certificate production.
-The CA is responsible for certificate activities.
+Digital and Population Data Services Agency uses technical vendors for the registration and information technology duties of certificate production.
+Digital and Population Data Services Agency serves as the certification authority that is responsible for certificate activities.

-The CA's tasks are comprised of the following areas of responsibility:
+The certification authority's tasks are comprised of the following areas of responsibility: